Midtown Transit Oriented Community

 The level of hyperdensity in the proposed TOC is not only unacceptable, it isn’t needed to meet provincial targets.

-The provincial minimum growth targets can be attained with low/mid-rise alternative concepts with reasonable building heights and density like those being considered in the Town’s new OPA.
+The provincial minimum growth targets can be attained with reasonable building heights and density like those being considered in the Town’s new OPA.
 The level of density proposed in this TOC of 2,800 is 14 times greater than the provincial target of 200.
+It is twice that of the most densely developed community in the world (Mong Kok, Hong Kong).

 OUR POSITION